 3. Blend onion, cilantro, garlic and jalapenos together until smooth.
 Add a little bit of water if necessary.
 You should get about 1-2 cups of mixture.

 3. Remove the skin from chicken and remove excess fat.
 I like to use bone in chicken thighs.
 These take a little longer to cook, but the flavor from the bones really give it a little extra flavor.

 |4 Chicken thighs average out to about 2 pounds|

 4. Warm the oil in a small pot on medium heat.
 You want to use a container that can let you at least partially submerge the chicken.
 Add the diced onion quarter and stir fry until translucent.
 About 2 min.
 Add the spices and a small amount of salt to the onion and stir fry for 20 seconds.
 Add the chicken and stir fry until chicken is browned on all sides, about 5-7 min.

 6. Remove from heat.
 Garnish with fresh onion and serve over hot basmati rice.

 Notes: The relative amounts of the ingredients are all subjective.
 It's rarely the case that this recipe turns out tasting the same two times in a row.
-If you want a stronger cilantro flavor, just add more.
-A little ghee always lends a hint of luxury.
-I also like to add mushrooms sometimes. about 5 mins after the chicken for texture.
+If you want a stronger cilantro flavor, just add more, a little ghee always lends a hint of luxury and I also like to add mushrooms sometimes, about 5 mins after the chicken for texture.